Contact Lenses at CLEI

 When a specialty contact lens is worn over an irregular cornea, the lenses create a smooth refractive surface that masks the corneal surface.
 Traditional lens optics will typically provide ample clarity to your vision by significantly reducing the higher order aberrations.
 Occasionally this improvement may, despite all efforts, be unable to satisfy your visual requirements.

 Wavefront Guided Higher Order Aberration Correcting Optics over an Irregular Cornea Condition.

 These optics are considered high definition optics as the clarity is improved over traditional optics.
 These optics have been studied in university based laboratory settings over the past 10 years.
-The average improvement is 50% percent reduction in aberrations and 1 or more lines of visual acuity improvement.
+The average improvement is a 50% percent reduction in aberrations and 1 or more lines of visual acuity improvement.
 These optics are currently limited to application on scleral lenses.
 At the Cornea and Laser Eye Institute, Dr. Gelles is running a clinical trial to evaluate vision improvements with this technology.

 Follow Up Examinations

 Follow up visits will be scheduled at the Cornea and Laser Eye Institute to monitor the condition addressed by the contact lenses and the condition of the lenses.
-Specialty contact lenses will last various lengths of time unique to each individual, based on lens material properties, physical lens condition, the lens to eye fitting relationship, clarity of optics, lens cleaning habits and ocular physiology.
+Specialty contact lenses will last various lengths of time unique to each individual, based on lens material properties, physical lens condition, the lens to eye fitting relationship, clarity of optics, lens cleaning habits, and ocular physiology.

 These follow up examinations may be collaborative, involving a visit with two doctors.
-In these cases Dr. Gelles will evaluate the lenses and condition first, then Drs.
+In these cases, Dr. Gelles will evaluate the lenses and condition first, then Drs.
 Greenstein, Hersh, or Chu will further evaluate the underlying condition.
 In general, more complex or higher risk cases will be followed at shorter intervals.